 Incident reporting: the 24h/72h/1-month rule

-Article 23 of NIS2 imposes a strict three-stage reporting timeline for "significant incidents" — those causing severe operational disruption, substantial financial loss, or considerable harm to others.
+Article 23 of NIS2 imposes a strict three-stage reporting timeline for "significant incidents."
+These are incidents causing severe operational disruption, substantial financial loss, or considerable harm to others.

-Critical point: the clock starts when you become aware of the incident — not when your investigation is complete.
-This means you need a 24/7 escalation process, including weekends and holidays.
-For many SMEs, this is the hardest cultural shift.
+Critical point: the clock starts when you become aware of the incident, not at the end of your investigation.
+You must therefore have a 24/7 escalation process, including weekends and holidays.
+For many SMEs, this is the most significant operational change.

 What counts as "significant":